toddllm/echoforge/development_notes.md

    - Ensure theme preference is consistently named `theme_preference` in all code
    - The theme is set using `data-bs-theme` attribute on the html element
    - LocalStorage uses `theme_preference` key
+   - In UI routes, access theme preference using `session.data.get('theme_preference', config.DEFAULT_THEME)`
+   - The login process fetches theme preference from user profile and stores it in `session.data['theme_preference']`

 2. **Database Migration Issues**
    - If multiple migration heads exist, use `python -m alembic upgrade heads` (plural)